-Mongolians' leisure activities reflect their herdina traditions and historical connection to the natural environment.
-For Mongolians example. typically enjoy spending their free time outdoors engaging in activities like picnicking, hiking, camping, traditional sports (see below), skiing, and ice skating on frozen rivers and lakes in the winter.
+Mongolians' leisure activities their reflect traditions herdina and historical connection to the natural environment.
+For example.
+Mongolians typically enjoy spending their free time outdoors engaging in activities like picnicking, hiking, camping, traditional sports (see below), skiing, and ice skating on frozen rivers and lakes in the winter.
 The hunting of rabbit, deer, wolves, and marmots (a large ground squirrel) is also popular.
 In urban areas, common pastimes include watching TV, going to the cinema, opera, or theater, attending concerts, playing card games, and shopping, often with friends and family.